-6. Nordic Naturals Ultimate Omega D3
+9. Nordic Naturals Ultimate Omega D3

 Nordic Naturals has put a lot of effort into name recognition: they take care to point out that their fish oil comes from deep sea fish (anchovies and sardines), and that each batch is tested for toxin contents.

-Indeed, the mercury concentration and PCB (an organic pollutant that can accumulate in fish) is quite low.
+In addition to the “Ultimate Omega D3,” the company also offers a lower-priced product called simply “Nordic Naturals Omega-3 Purified Fish Oil.”
 The Ultimate version is definitely the one you want.
 It contains 685 mg of omega 3 per capsule, and 58% of the total fish oil in the product is DHA and EPA.

 10. WHC UnoCardio 1000+